sat-adh/K-Drama-Database/README.md

 # K-Drama-Database
-Python Flask, HTML, CSS, SQLite
+Software: Python Flask, HTML, CSS, SQLite

+All data taken from https://mydramalist.com/
+None of it is mine.